apache/activemq-website/src/components/classic/documentation/jndi-support.md

 ### Example Java Code

 Once you have configured JNDI on the classpath you can run any normal JMS application such as the following [example](http://svn.apache.org/repos/asf/incubator/activemq/trunk/activemq-unit-tests/src/test/java/org/apache/activemq/demo/SimpleProducer.java).
-Notice that the Java code just uses pure JMS APIs and is not in any way ActiveMQ Classic specific
+Notice that the Java code just uses pure JMS APIs and is not in any way ActiveMQ specific
 ```
 /**
  * The SimpleQueueSender class consists only of a main method,